SignoreOscuro/telegram-forward-bot/README.md

 1. you cant forward a message to the same chat you wrote it.
 The boot will warn you and reject to do that if you try to do it.
 1. Each chat can have more than 1 tag.
 That's very useful if you have various names for your chats, but if you write several times the same tag, or tags that point to the same group, you will have several forwardings to that chat.
 I plan to correct this some day.
 (It's not hard but I'm very busy right now).
 1. Any person registered as authorized with the bot can add tags for the chat or another chats.
-The use of this bot assumes you have users in your chats that you trust.
+The use of this bot assumes you have authorized users in your chats that you trust.
 Also, any person registered to the bot can forward messages to any group using the tags.